Allround Inflatable SUP Board Review

 The range of Anomy 10’6 SUP inflatable boards are OMG gorgeous, dreamt up by some crazy and amazing Catalans in Barcelona.
 These boards will make you stand out from any crowd.
 And why do I say these rather than this board?
 That's because Anomy bring out new limited edition boards every year with graphics designed by different artists to give every SUP rider a choice of stunning individuality.

 Any bad bits with this board?
 Not really!
-The board is again top budget for a 10’6 at £879, this is again for the full package including, paddle, pump, phoncase and leash and of course board and ba This is an all round family board but the fin is slide in and not as durable as the Red; you won't appreciate it been rammed up the beach by clumsy kids so you might want to keep the stunning graphics of this board too yourself..
+The board is again top budget for a 10’6 at £799, this is again for the full package including, paddle, pump, phoncase and leash and of course board and bag This is an all round family board but the fin is FCS and not as durable as the Red; you won't appreciate it been rammed up the beach by clumsy kids so you might want to keep the stunning graphics of this board too yourself..
 SHAME! :)

-The GLADIATOR Pro - It’s been a long time coming but we have found a budget board that we are happy to put our name to!
+The GLADIATOR Pro - It’s been a long time coming but we have found a budget board that we are happy to put our name too!
 The name Gladiator Pro gives vision of some kind of Marvel movie character and maybe they're not too far off!
 For a budget board the graphics are pretty decent, it has a very strong, double laminated construction, excellent dropstitch and boasts a 25psi and 4.75 inch thickness which is the same as the Red and Anomy boards.
-The paddle that comes with the basic package is fibreglass, it's well made and gave us a surprise in the office as they have made it look like a carbon paddle which is a nice little tweak.
+The paddle that comes with the basic package is fibreglass, it is a basic paddle though and we feel is best to upgrade if your going to be doing anything more than splashing around with the kids..
 To be honest we are hard stretched to find anything wrong with this board… in fact we have fallen a little in love with it!
 It tracks well, allows all the family to SUP and at £549 means that the more budget-conscious can now have a SUP that’s pretty awesome!

 The Starboard Wide Point Zen is ever so slightly shorter at 10,5 and is our favourite all round SUP-surf board for quite a few reasons.
 It’s a great allround board but has been tweaked to be very efficient in surf, with a wider nose and a thinner tail giving the Zen added manoeuvrability in the waves.
 Little details like a leash ring on the deck and the tail make all the difference.
 They have gone for the glued on fin system which means there's another board to choose from if you prefer this no hassle option.
 Starboard are also planet conscious.
 Their manufacturing process minimises offcuts of the laminated fabric meaning less landfill waste, they give you a little hook for your paddle to hook bottles out the ocean and they try use less to no plastic in there packaging opting for cardboard protection instead.
 Oh and their bags are gorgeous which is a nice extra when taking your board on holiday.
 The starboard is double layer with stringer tech, keeping the board light and very stiff.